MCP Configuration

 Managing Servers

-- Click Reload Servers in the MCP Tools tab
+- Click Reload Server button in the detail panel

 Disabling a Server